 - Gordon, James S, MD.
 (2019).
 The Transformation: Discovering Wholness and Healthing After Trauma.
 Harper One.

-Brooke Lawson, MSW, LCSW, is the Mental Health and School Counseling Coordinator for HSE Schools and a Fishers resident who currently lives in the Saxony area.
+Brooke Lawson, MSW, LCSW, is the former Mental Health and School Counseling Coordinator for HSE Schools and a Fishers resident who currently lives in the Saxony area.
 Her favorite things to do in Fishers include exploring the city with her family, going out to eat at local restaurants, exploring parks, and riding bikes around the area.
 She also enjoys spending time with her family, working out, reading (Brené Brown is her all-time favorite author and social worker), shopping, and listening to Podcasts.
 Her favorite aspect about Fishers is how much the city has grown over the years.
-She is a proud Purdue grad (Boiler Up!) and married her college sweetheart, and has two beautiful children, Gavin (7) and Bailey (4).
+She is a proud Purdue grad (Boiler Up!) and married her college sweetheart, and has two beautiful children, Gavin and Bailey.